zarmeen1118/Library/README.md

 # Main Functions

 The library has two panels: Member and Librarian.
+The functionalities and features are divided accordingly.